 NOTE: This is Part Three of a Troutbitten series on fly fishing for trout through the winter months. Find the full series HERE. 

 I now live here in central Pennsylvania because our limestone streams make trout fishing a twelve month possibility.
 (If you want that experience, find the Troutbitten guide page and I’ll show you all of this, first hand.)
 During an extended cold snap, shelf ice may build on our largest rivers, but there are always places here to get into trout.

 In fact, winter is a time for more stable river flows, and that’s where some of this predictability starts.

-The springs that feed central PA rivers keep the water flowing in over forty degrees (Fahrenheit) for much of the winter.
+The springs that feed central PA rivers keep the water flowing at over forty degrees Fahrenheit for much of the winter.
 And I’ve found thirty-nine degrees to be a marker.
 Years ago, I carried a stream thermometer and diligently took temps wherever I fished.
 There was a marked drop off in fish catching when the mercury dipped into the thirties.